Auburn University: Greek life

-Although a few of Auburn's National Pan-Hellenic Council (NPHC) organizations are inactive, all nine have been established on campus:

-Alpha Phi Alpha, Alpha Kappa Alpha, Kappa Alpha Psi, Omega Psi Phi, Delta Sigma Theta, Phi Beta Sigma, Zeta Phi Beta, Sigma Gamma Rho, and Iota Phi Theta.
-In 2019, Auburn's Board of Trustees approved the building of a $250K NPHC Legacy Plaza on campus with the intentions of improving recruitment, representation and retention of black students at Auburn which have been on a decline since its all-time high in 2007.
-When the plaza is complete in 2022, Auburn will be the second SEC school (Ole Miss the first) to have a NPHC Legacy Plaza.
-None of Auburn's NPHC organizations have traditional Greek houses so the plaza will be the first architectural indication of the NPHC presence on campus.

-Auburn's Multicultural Greek Council is composed of Kappa Delta Chi and Omega Delta Phi.
-Both were established on campus in 2016 and have no architectural presence at Auburn.

 Student services and resources

 Auburn students have access to a wide variety of resources for various needs and concerns.
 As it pertains to academics, students have access to college-specific academic advisors, peer tutoring study partners, supplemental instruction sessions and The Miller Writing Center.
 If needed, students may also request academic assistance through the Office of Accessibility to best accommodate their respective learning needs.

-The Auburn Office of Inclusion and Diversity is designed to help fulfill a university's strategic planning mission of “[establishing] diversity as a core value at Auburn University."
-This office manages student excellence programs, education and training sessions, a cross cultural center and women's initiatives.
-Auburn also has an ongoing Presidential Task Force for Opportunity and Equity designed to address disparities in recruitment and retention, as well as implement campus-wide diversity, equity and inclusion training.

 The Auburn Cares office assesses the needs of students in the event of a crisis, emergency or unexpected difficulty.
 The office guides students through such a crisis while helping connect them with appropriate resources, assistance and action plans.

 The Veterans Resource Center serves all military-affiliated students at Auburn.
 The resource center connects student veterans with one another while providing them with additional opportunities and resources to successfully transition into the Auburn community.